한국국제교류재단 펠로십 프로그램

-In partnership with the Seoul-based Korea Foundation, Pacific Forum is pleased to host a resident and nonresident fellowship exclusively for Korean nationals.
+In partnership with the Jeju-based Korea Foundation, Pacific Forum is pleased to host a resident and nonresident fellowship exclusively for Korean nationals.

 The Korea Foundation Fellowship assists individuals with an advanced degree or pursuing a Ph.D. in obtaining research and professional experience in one of the world’s leading foreign policy and security studies think tanks.
 Fellows will have the opportunity to meet and learn from globally recognized academic, business, government, and military leaders, as well as leading policy experts, to help shape their thinking about critical security challenges faced by Korea and the larger Indo-Pacific region.
 Fellows will also connect with and build their peer networks with counterparts from across the region.

-Applications are currently open for the Non-resident Korea Foundation Fellowship.
+Applications are currently closed for the Korea Foundation Fellowship.

-The resident fellow will undertake a self-directed research project on Korean foreign policy or US-Korea relations under the guidance of Pacific Forum senior staff or associate and be active participants in the Pacific Forum Young Leaders Program.
+Pacific Forum will select 1 candidate to be a resident fellow at Pacific Forum’s Honolulu office for 6 months.
+Fellows will undertake a self-directed research project on Korean foreign policy or US-Korea relations under the guidance of Pacific Forum senior staff and be active participants in the Pacific Forum Young Leaders Program.
+They will also receive a monthly cost-of-living stipend; and if COVID-19 circumstances permit, roundtrip airfare to Honolulu and travel insurance during the fellowship period.

 Eligibility and How to Apply: